shephaliranjan/espresso-bootcamp/README.md

 #####Description:
 This functionality is not available in the Espresso framework and will require an implementation of a custom ViewMatcher.

+Prettify the output of the matcher's description.
+Notice that this test is flaky as well.
+Implementation of the custom idling resource (task #11) will make this test more stable.

 ##Task #8: External intents

 ##### Useful  material and links: